izedomi/flutter_squad/README.md

 For an `unverified` successful transaction (i.e status is 202) the data property on the SquadTransactionResponse is null

 It is recommended to verify the transaction status with the backend before providing value.
 By default, the package does not verify your transactions.
-To allow the `flutter_squad` package verify your transaction after successful payment, add the `transactionRef` and `secretKey` to the charge object.
+To allow the `flutter_squad` package verify your transaction after successful payment, provide the `transactionRef` and `secretKey` to the charge object.

 For a `failed` transaction, the `Squad.checkout()` method returns null.